hapijs/joi/API.md

 Joi.validate({ a: 5, b: { c: 5 } }, schema, { context: { x: 5 } }, function (err, value) {});
 ```

+## Errors

+Joi throws classical javascript `Error`s containing :
+- `name` - `ValidationError`.
+- `details` - an array of errors :
+    - `message` - string with a description of the error.
+    - `path` - dotted path to the key where the error happened.
+    - `type` - type of the error.
+    - `context` - object providing context of the error.
+- `annotate` - function that returns a string with an annotated version of the object pointing at the places where errors occured.
+- `_object` - the original object to validate.